biltzerpos/TAB2XML/README.md

 	</p>
   </li>
   <li>
-  	In the Package Explorer (usually on the left-hand side) select “Import projects” .
-You can also open the import window by clicking on File &#8594; import…
+  	In the Package Explorer (usually on the left-hand side) select ï¿½Import projectsï¿½ .
+You can also open the import window by clicking on File &#8594; importï¿½
  	<p align="center">
 		<img src="Documents/UserManual/imgs/installation2.png" style="width:70%; ">
 	</p>